| The Price of Independenceby Ken Montague

 to let any one firm or any one business area become so dominant that the

+region became tied to its fortunes.
 The practical result was that a growth area like manufacturing had to

 be kept in check until weaker ones, such as commercial activity, could